fabjac/SAS2PS/README.md

-# fileConverter
+# SAS2PS
-convert CSV feeds from shareasale.com to prestashop CSV format update price in database if product already exists
+convert CSV feeds from shareasale.com to prestashop CSV format

+update products in database if they already exists

 INSTALL
 -------